 Option 1 - Assign to individual

-Choosing to automatically assign a record to a particular user on a state transition has the advantage that no manager intervention is required, and the record is placed on the users plate as soon as possible.
-However, it does not allow for flexibility in scheduling resources - for example if even if you have several individuals who are capable of handing the task, only one of them can be assigned the job under this scheme.
+Choosing to automatically assign a record to a particular user on a state transition has the advantage that no manager intervention is required, and the record becomes the user's responsibility as soon as possible.
+However, it does not allow for flexibility in scheduling resources - for example if you have several individuals who are capable of handling the task, only one of them can be assigned the job under this scheme.

 Option 2 - Assign to manager

 Assigning to the manager responsible for the state means that a manager must manually assign the record to another user for completion.
 This allows the manager to allocate resources more dynamically.
 One drawback to this to this scheme, is that it is difficult for someone to determine if the record is waiting to be assigned for completion, or if it has been assigned and is in the process of being handled.